pubeldev/OpenPrintTag/README.md

 This repository contains specification, documentation and utility scripts for the Prusa Material Data Format.

-**This is a "raw" repository, you can access the compiled documentation here:**
+**This is a "raw" repository, you can access the compiled documentation on https://specs.prusa3d.tech/nfc**

-* https://prusamaterials.danol.cz (Github pages will be used once we go public)
-* User: prusa
-* Password: tvrdimzenejsem
+(or use generate_docs.sh to generate a website into the docs folder)

 To generate documentation (to the `docs` directory), run:
 ```python